 "tremendous wilds… fearful in their grandeur and amazing solitude." - Charles Dickens describes Glen Coe.

 After an initial climb we descend on fast and rocky singletrack.
 Rock bars, stream crossings, loose rock and slabs all present difficulty and you’ll need to be super smooth to ride this terrain quickly!
 After our descent we easily gain a Loch and have lunch on the beach – hopefully in the Sun!
 Descending from the Loch is long, technical and physical – but is undoubtedly one of the best trails in the UK!
-After an hour of descending we have a long and steady fire-road climb before continuing our climb on singletrack to reach the high point of the day.
-We enjoy a final, rocky and descent back to the van.
-Tonight we stay in a historic hotel in Glen Coe.
+After an hour of descending we meet the van where we gain height using a short uplift, before climbing steadily for another 20 minutes and enjoy a final, rocky and descent.
+Tonight we stay near Fort William - the iconic UCI World Cup Venue.

-After a hearty full Scottish breakfast - we set off north towards Kintail.
-We start on the coast and quickly gain height on ancient droving paths enjoying the spectacular views over towards the Isle and Skye and beyond.
-The trails today weave through the huge pinnacles that define this part of Scotland.
+Starting the day with a hearty full Scottish breakfast - we set off towards Glen Affric passing Loch Ness as we drive.
+We start riding by traversing high above Loch Affric - one of the most beautiful Loch's in Scotland.
+After some fireroad and some easy singletrack climbing later we are faced with an impasse - breached by a tiny "window" - we climb steeply and the view to the coast reveals itself suddenly.
+The long descent today weaves through the huge pinnacles that define this part of Scotland.
 It’s epic, remote and technical – warming us up well for the riding that awaits us in Torridon the next day.
-After our ride we continue north on back-roads to Torridon and our Loch Side accomodation for the next couple of nights.
+After our ride, we continue north on spectacular back-roads to Torridon and our Loch Side accomodation.

 Today we ride a huge mountain loop in Torridon – straight out of the hotel we start climbing, and it takes a bit of hard work to get to the top – but once we get there we enjoy views over the entire North Western Highlands.
-Enjoying what is arguably the best descent in the whole of the UK (competing only with the Ben MacDui descent on our Cairngorm Classic Trip) we end up descending into a remote valley a long way from our start point.
+Enjoying what is arguably the best descent in the whole of the UK we end up descending into a remote valley a long way from our start point.
 Luckily, between us and a warm log fire is plenty of great singletrack.
 Our day culminates with a huge, rocky and fast descent straight back to our cosy hotel.